-- 3. Upon completing the IP and WLAN settings, select menu option 9 to save and exit the WiBox Setup Mode. - 4.
-To further configure the WiBox, continue to 4: Web-Manager or to 0

-5. Telnet or Serial Port (Setup Mode) Configuration.
+- 3. Upon completing the IP and WLAN settings, select menu option 9 to save and exit the WiBox 2100E Setup Mode. - 4.
+To further configure the WiBox 2100E, continue to 4: Web Manager Configuration or 5: Telnet or Serial Port (Setup Mode) Configuration.